mkirsche/Iris/README.md

 ## Other Notes

 * Very long variants (longer than 100 kbp) will be ignored, resulting in an output file which has fewer entries than the input VCF file.
 To prevent this, use the --keep_long_variants flag above.
 Since adding the sequences of these variants may cause a very large output file, the original VCF entry will be used, which may be inconsistent with the other output entries if the input did not conform to proper VCF format.
+* The input VCF must include an RNAMES INFO field for each variant which indicates a comma-separated list of reads supporting the presence of the variant.
+When calling SVs with Sniffles, this is enabled through the -n parameter, which we recommend setting to -1.